ruilong-zhang/ruilong-zhang.github.io/_pages/about.md

 [Vincent Chau]: https://cse.seu.edu.cn/2021/0318/c23024a364637/pagem.htm
 [Lijun Li]: https://lijunli1211.github.io/

-I am currently an incomping postdoc at the University of Toronto.
+I am currently an incoming postdoc at the University of Toronto.
 Previously, I was a postdoc in the Department of Computer Science and Engineering at the University at Buffalo, where I was advised by Prof. [Shi Li].
 Before that, I was a Ph.D. student in the Department of Computer Science at the City University of Hong Kong, where I was supervised by Prof. [Minming Li].
 Before that, I was an undergrad in Computer Science and Technology at the Hefei University of Technology.

-During my grad school and postdoc, I was a long term visitor at Carnegie Mellon University, where I was working with Prof. [Ben Moseley] and Prof. [Sungjin Im].
+During my grad school and postdoc, I was a long-term visitor at Carnegie Mellon University, where I worked with Prof. [Ben Moseley] and Prof. [Sungjin Im].
 I was also a short-term visitor in [Theory Group](https://tcs.nju.edu.cn/) at Nanjing University, in Prof. [Xiaowei Wu]'s group at the University of Macau, in Prof. [Peter Kling]'s group at the University of Hamburg.

 More information can be found in my [CV](/files/CV.pdf) (Last updated: Dec 03, 2022).